pookjw/SidecarPatcher/README.md

 ## How to patch

 This script disables this blacklist.
 Tested on macOS 10.15 Beta 9 (19A573a).
+It is really unstable.
 Use at your own risk.

 1. Backup `/System/Library/PrivateFrameworks/SidecarCore.framework/Versions/A/SidecarCore` file.
 This script doesn't provide original system file.